-Watch how the people of the valley still use their temples to practice rituals that have been passed from generation to generation.
-Discover the temples of the valley that involve Gods and Goddesses including the Living Goddess Kumari on several occasions.
+Watch how the people of the valley still use their temples to practice rituals that have been passed down from generation to generation.
+Enjoy the colorful festivals of the valley that involve Gods and Goddesses including the Living Goddess Kumari on several occasions.
 Follow the chariot processions that negotiate the narrow streets of old Kathmandu.

-Visit 7 monuments of UNESCO World Heritage Site Kathmandu in 48 hours.
+Visit the 7 monuments designated as UNESCO World Heritage Sites around Kathmandu in 48 hours.

-There is a famous folk story that narrates the establishment of the Kathmandu Valley.
-Long ago, during the Pleistocene era, Kathmandu Valley was merely a lake – a beautiful exhibition of aquatic flora and fauna.
-Around the same era, when Manjushree, a holy Buddhist Saint from Tibet, saw a beautiful lotus flower floating in the center of the lake, boundless admiration started to flame inside his heart, which evoked his devotion to hold and worship the flower.
+There is a popular folk tale that talks about the establishment of Kathmandu Valley.
+Long ago, during the Pleistocene era, Kathmandu Valley was a vast lake – a beautiful exhibition of aquatic flora and fauna.
+Around the same era, when Manjushree, a holy Buddhist Saint from Tibet, saw a beautiful lotus flower floating in the center of the lake, boundless admiration started to grow inside his heart, which evoked his devotion to hold and worship the flower.

-He, then, cut the Chobar Hill; that ‘cut’ turned into a deep gorge, letting lake water drain out, and leaving a fertile, and pious land for human settlement.
-Later the settlement became a well-known terminal for diverse individuals; for devotees (both Hindus and Buddhists), Tibetan and Indian merchants, artisans, emperors, explorers, historians, hippies, according to the respective eras, and – now - for tourists from all around the world.
+He then cut the Chobar Hill which now can be seen as a deep gorge, letting the lake water drain out, leaving a fertile valley for human settlement.
+Later the settlement became a well-known terminal for diverse people: for devotees both Hindus and Buddhists, Tibetans and Indian merchants, artisans, emperors, explorers, historians and more.

-The Kathmandu Valley has always been a melting pot for various cultures, religions, and arts and crafts.
-The Gopala and Kirat dynasties ruled at the earliest periods, followed by the Licchavi (300-879 AD), who, correspondingly, decorated the city with a passion, traditional art, and religious belief.
+The Kathmandu Valley has always been a melting pot of diverse cultures, religions, arts and crafts.
+The Gopala and Kirat dynasties ruled during the earliest periods, followed by the Licchavi (300-879 AD), who, correspondingly, developed the city with a passion, traditional art, and religious beliefs.

-The Kathmandu Valley envelops three glorious cities - Kathmandu, Patan, and Bhaktapur, which were once independent states ruled by the Malla kings, who ruled the cities from the 12th to the 18th centuries and competed with each other to glorify their reign by building monuments and temples that showcased the craftsmanship and architectural skills of Newar artisans.
-It was a time when even the mighty Mongol rulers would import craftsmen from the Kathmandu Valley to decorate their empire.
+The Kathmandu Valley is comprised of three historic cities - Kathmandu, Patan, and Bhaktapur, which were once independent states ruled by Malla kings, who ruled the cities from the 12th to the 18th centuries and competed with each other to glorify their reign by building monuments and temples that showcased the craftsmanship and architectural skills of Newar artisans.
+It was a time when even the mighty Mongol Emporer Kublai Khan hired exceptional craftsmen from Kathmandu Valley to glorify his empire.

-That is to say, the famous Pagoda architecture is a gift from the Kathmandu Valley to the China.
-Now the Kathmandu Valley is home to seven sites which make the valley a UNESCO Cultural World Heritage Site, and also home to hundreds of other exquisite monuments, sculptures, artistic temples and magnificent art – reminders of the golden era in Nepal’s architecture.
+The famous Pagoda style architecture is a gift from the Kathmandu Valley to China.
+Now the valley is home to seven sites which make the valley a UNESCO Cultural World Heritage Site, a reminder of the golden era of Nepali architecture.